Debalikh25/Payroll_Management_System/README.md

  This project was developed to add the details of employees working for an organisation.
-The web app has a simple UI and can be managed by an administrator without having any problems.
+The web app has a simple UI that can be managed by an administrator without having any problems.
 The admin can add , remove and delete employees from the application.
 He/She can also observe the total number of employees